Monday, 1 July 2013

 Hosted by Elders and Governing Board, with help from our Theologies Team

 As we consider our plenary from Monday on MCC’s future, we now turn to the questions of electing the 3rd Moderator of Metropolitan Community Churches at our General Conference in three years.
-We will begin with three key presenters who will challenge us with their views.

 A diverse, global panel will then respond to what they have heard, and lead us in an engaging conversation about our hopes and fears, our dreams, our values and theology, as we prepare to choose a new Moderator, and look ahead to the future of leadership in MCC.